 54th Troop Carrier Squadron

-The 54th Transport Squadron was activated 1 June, 1942 and remained in service until 5 March, 1949.
+The 54th Troop Carrier Squadron was activated 1 June, 1942 and remained in service until 5 March, 1949.
 It operated out of Elmendorf Field, Alaska from 15 November, 1942-45 during WWII.
-The squadron flew the C-60 and C-47.
+The squadron arrived at Elmendorf Field with C-47's on 19 November 1942.
+Of note, one C-47 in the squadron was named the "Gluck" and was equipped with floats for water landings.
+Towards the end of the war, the squadron converted to the Douglas C-54 to replace the C-47's.
 The squadron's history is posted with permission from the Bangor Public Library.
-View the Bangor Library's other WWII holdings.
+View the Bangor Library's other WWII history.

 54th Fighter Squadron